 Here at Southwood Infant School we believe that Physical Education is an important part of school life.
 It helps promote pupils health, well-being, physical growth and development.

 Through physical education our pupils will learn how to interact with their peers in groups and teams whilst cooperating and competing fairly, understanding their own role and the role of others across a variety of sports.

 We aim to offer a high quality curriculum that is linked to the children’s topics wherever possible.
 Our staff will encourage all pupils to become physically confident to support their individual health and fitness.

 Our planning is based around the National Curriculum (2014) which aims to ensure all pupils:

 Here at Southwood children in the Early Years Foundation Stage take part in one physical education lesson a week.
 Key Stage One (KS1) take part in two physical education lessons a week, one working with the class teacher and the other working with a specialist sports coach.
 KS1 also have the opportunity to work with a specialist cricket coach during the spring term.

-Miss Barnes, PE Leader
+Mrs Blowers, PE Leader

 At Southwood children have two hours of structured PE lessons each week.
 All year groups have PE outdoors throughout the year as well as access to an outdoor area everyday.